myl-google/Broadsea/bigquery/README.md

 repository, then unzip it and change to the bigquery/deployment_manager subdirectory.

+Edit ohdsi.yaml and update the zone or dataset names if desired.
+Documentation is available in ohdsi.jinja.schema.

 Now you can run the following to create a full deployment:

 ```